Will Arnett: Early life

-Arnett was born in Toronto, Ontario, the son of Edith Alexandra "Alix" (Palk) and Emerson James "Jim" Arnett, who was a corporate lawyer and brewer, among other occupations.
+Arnett was born in Toronto, Ontario, to Edith Alexandra "Alix" (née Palk) and Emerson James "Jim" Arnett, who was a corporate lawyer and brewer, among other occupations.
 His parents were originally from Winnipeg, Manitoba, and he has roots on both sides of his family in Manitoba going back many generations.
 Arnett has two older sisters and a younger brother.
-His father, a graduate of Harvard University and a corporate lawyer, served as the president and CEO of Molson Breweries from 1997 to 2000.
+His father, a graduate of Harvard University, served as the president and CEO of Molson Breweries from 1997 to 2000.

 Arnett briefly attended Lakefield College School in Lakefield, Ontario, but was asked not to return after a semester for being a troublemaker.
 The Subway Academy II allowed him to take theatre classes at the Tarragon Theatre.
 He eventually graduated from Leaside High School and attended Concordia University, Montreal for a semester but dropped out.
 As a teenager, he was encouraged by his mother to pursue an acting career.
 He auditioned for commercials in Toronto and enjoyed acting.
 In 1990, he moved to New York City to study acting at the Lee Strasberg Theatre and Film Institute.
 He appeared in plays in New York, and his first acting role was in Felicity Huffman's independent film Erie, which was filmed on the Erie Canal.
-As mentioned on the SmartLess podcast, Arnett is an avid hockey fan and work out enthusiast, known to often boast about his “Pro Dumper” and ability to bench press as much as 165 pounds.
+As mentioned on the SmartLess podcast, Arnett is an avid hockey fan and workout enthusiast, known to often boast about his “Pro Dumper” and ability to bench press as much as 165 pounds.

 Career

-Acting
+1996–2002: Rise to prominence

-In February 1996, Arnett made his first television pilot with Kevin Pollak and his wife Lucy Webb for CBS, that was not picked up.
+In February 1996, Arnett made his first television pilot with Kevin Pollak and Pollak's wife Lucy Webb for CBS, that was not picked up.
 In 1999, Arnett was in another pilot for The Mike O'Malley Show on NBC as the protagonist's friend Jimmy.
 The show was picked up, but it was cancelled after two episodes.
 Arnett has referred to 2000, the year after that show was cancelled, as "the darkest year of [his] life", and he admits that he "didn't get a lot of work" and "drank those years away".
 In summer 2000, a friend helped pull Arnett out of his battle with alcoholism, and he began to get his career back on track.
 In 2001, Arnett was cast in the CBS television pilot, Loomis as the slacker brother of a local news reporter (Cheri Oteri), that was not picked up.
 In 2002, Arnett was cast in a fourth television pilot which was for the CBS sitcom Still Standing, which was picked up and ran for several seasons, but his character was cut from the series after the pilot.
 Arnett became so frustrated, after his fourth failed pilot, that he "swore off pilots" altogether, until his agent persuaded him to audition for the pilot for Arrested Development.
+In 2002, prior to Arrested Development, Arnett guest-starred in The Sopranos and Law & Order: Special Victims Unit.